torognes/vsearch/README.md

 ## Implementation details and initial assessment

-**Search algorithm:** VSEARCH indexes the unique kmers in the database in a way similar USEARCH, but is currently limited to continuous words (non-spaced seeds) of length 3--15.
+**Search algorithm:** VSEARCH indexes the unique kmers in the database in a way similar to USEARCH, but is currently limited to continuous words (non-spaced seeds) of length 3-15.
 It samples every unique kmer from each query sequence and identifies the number of matching kmers in each database sequence.
 It then examines the database sequences in order of decreasing number of kmer matches.
 A full global alignment is computed and those target sequences that satisfy all accept options are retained while the others are rejected.
 The `--maxrejects` and `--maxaccepts` options are supported in this process, indicating the maximum number of non-matching and matching target sequences considered, respectively.
 Please see the USEARCH paper and supplementary for details.

 **Kmer selection:** How many and which kmers USEARCH chooses from the query sequence is not well documented.
 It is also not known exactly which database sequences are examined, and in which order.
 We have therefore experimented with various strategies in order to obtain good performance.
 Our procedure seems to give results equal to or better than USEARCH.